molines/ENERGETICS/DOC/runoff_making.md

   * for eNATL60 we end up with eNATL60_runoff_3.1.3.nc file.
 Rev 3 refer to the domain of the simulation.
 Rev 3.1 refer to modifications of the bathymetry on the same domain. rev 3.1.3 is the third iteration of the runoff corresponding to 3.1 bathymetric file.

 ### Special procedure for Greenland Runoff.
   We start from CREG12 runoff file (courtesy of Claude Talandier, LOPS), which was elaborate from J. Bamber data (Ref ?).
-Both climatological data and internual data were provided ( and Greenland runoff show a tremendous positive trend since the late 90's), but so far we have only worked out the climatology.
+Both climatological data and interannual data were provided ( and Greenland runoff show a tremendous positive trend since the late 90's), but so far we have only worked out the climatology.
 #### *Fit the common points between CREG12 and eNATL36X (T points)*
+   **Following cropping is related to v2 domain!**

   ```
   CREG12(1:1580,1:913) = eNATL36X(193:4930, 1351:4087)